MayEcon/mayecon.github.io/index.md

 ## About Me

-I am a Ph.D. student in the economics department of the University of Minnesota expecting to graduate in May 2023.
+I am an Economics Ph.D. student at University of Minnesota -- Twin Cities with an expected graduation of May 2023.

 ## Working Papers